HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-adaptive_avg_pool1d                      Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional adaptive_avg_pool2d                      Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional adaptive_avg_pool3d                      Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional avg_pool1d                               Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional avg_pool2d                               Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional avg_pool3d                               Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional
+adaptive_avg_pool1d                      Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional adaptive_avg_pool2d                      Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional adaptive_avg_pool3d                      Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional adaptive_max_pool2d                      Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional adaptive_max_pool3d                      Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional avg_pool1d                               Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional avg_pool2d                               Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional avg_pool3d                               Yes      Yes      Yes     No        No       No        No        No       No     torch.nn.functional